Special camera ‘sees’ a very different world

 Take a look at this brief video of their work:

-So, like the clear panes of glass on a greenhouse, the invisible greenhouse gases in the air let hot, visible sunlight pass through them on its way down to warm the earth.
+So, like the clear panes of glass on a greenhouse, the invisible greenhouse gases in the air let the hot, visible sunlight pass through them on its way down to warm the earth.

 Look up from inside a greenhouse and you don’t see the glass — it’s invisible — but do see the bright sun behind it.
 You also feel its heat even though that light has passed through the glass.